 If that’s not enough for you, Lake offers its entire road range in wide options, although it’s easier to get hold of some models than others in the UK.

-Lake dealers can order wide models from Today's Cyclist at the start of the season for delivery with initial stock.
+Lake dealers can order wide models from Moore Large at the start of the season for delivery with initial stock.
 The distributor can also get wide models from the Lake warehouse in Holland very quickly in season as and when required.

 Both of Shimano’s Road Competition level shoes, the S-Phyre RC9 (below, £319.99) and the RC7 (£169.99), shoes can accommodate wider feet pretty well, and if the standard fit isn’t broad enough you can go for a wide fit in both.

 The RP3 (£89.99) is available in a wide fit option too.